-5If you joined KiwiSaver before 1 July 2019 and you are between the age of 60 and 65, you will not be able to access your money for at least 5 years from the date you joined KiwiSaver.
-If you are one of these members, from 1 April 2020 you are able to elect to opt out of the 5 year lock in period and make a retirement withdrawal as long as you are age 65 or over.
+^eIf you joined KiwiSaver before 1 July 2019 and are age 65 or over, you are able to elect to opt out of the 5 year lock in period and make a retirement withdrawal.
 If you choose to opt out of the 5 year lock in period, from the date of the withdrawal you will lose any future entitlement to employer contributions that you may have received had you not made a retirement withdrawal.